 - Car Repairs

 - Childcare

 - GED testing fees

 - Training or Education-related expenses

 - Housing Assistance

+- Auto Insurance

+- Bus Passes

 - Transportation

 - Work-related expenses

 - Short-term Educational and Work Readiness Services

 - Communication Expenses

+- Utilities

-A description of plans, assurances, and strategies for maximizing coordination, improving service delivery, and avoiding duplication of Wagner-Peyser Act services and other services provided through the one-stop delivery system.
+A description of plans, assurances, and strategies for maximizing coordination, improving service delivery, and avoiding duplication of Wagner-Peyser Act Services and other services provided through the one-stop delivery system.

-Career Center staff are provided with community resource lists and utilize 2-1-1 with career center customers to exhaust all other means of assistance prior to utilizing one-stop program training and support services.
+Career Center team members are provided with a maintained community resource list and utilize 2-1-1 with career center customers to exhaust all to other means of assistance prior to utilizing one-stop program training and support services.
 Contractors refer customers to other community resources before assisting with support services.
 In most instances customers must provide documentation that there are no other resources available before receiving workforce assistance.

 A description of how the Board will coordinate WIOA Title I workforce investment activities with adult education and literacy activities under WIOA Title II.
-This description must include how the Board will carry out the review of local applications submitted under Title II consistent with WIOA $\int \int 107(d)(11)(A)$ and (B)(i) and WIOA $\int 232$ .
+This description must include how the Board will carry out the revie of local applications submitted under Title II Consistent with WIOA§107(d)(11)(A) and (B)(i) and WIOA§232.

-Recently, WFSCB connected the Corpus Christi Literacy Council, a local non-profit teaching AEL classes with a local employer interested in providing ESL classes to its workers.
+WFSCB, has remained connected to the Corpus Christi Literacy Council, a local non-profit teaching AEL Classes with a local employer interested in providing ESL classes to its workers.
 Through this connection a plan was developed and implemented that provides classes to workers before and after their shifts.
 This program can assist in increasing employee retention and safety on the job.

 WFSCB works closely with AEL providers to create workplace relevant curriculum and employer demanded essential skills taught while students attend GED and ESL classes.
-As these relationships evolve, WFSCB will review local applications for collaboration and employer relevant content, coordinating WIOA workforce activities with WIOA Title II adult education and literacy activities.
+As these relationships evolve, WFSCB will review local applications for collaboration and employer relevant content, coordinating WIOA workforce activities with WIOA Tittle II adult education and literacy activities.

-Education Service Center-2(ESC2) is the current AEL Provider and they continue to expand their service delivery throughout the region to assist adults in rural parts of the community connect with AEL services.
-Workforce career center management meet with ESC2 monthly to review the activities for the month and referrals made for the month.
-It is our on-going goal to ensure we assess the number and appropriateness of referrals, clearly outline roles and responsibilities, and provide outcome data to gauge referrals.
-Career center staff attend orientations and graduation events to promote workforce services.
-WFSCB was invited to participate in TWC led meetings with ESC2 and provided best practices such as the creation of JotForm to track referrals and outcomes.
+Education Service Center-2(ESC2) is the current AEL Provider, and they continue to expand their service delivery throughout the region to assist adults in rural parts of the community connect with AEL Services.
+Workforce career operator leadership meets with ESC2 monthly to review the activities for the month and referrals made for the month.
+It is our on-going goal to ensure we assess the number and appropriateness of referrals, clearly outline roles and responsibilities(MOU-IFA) and provide outcome data.
+Career Center team members attend orientations and graduation events to promote workforce services.
+WFSCB was invited to participate in TWC led meetings with ESC2 and provided best practices such as the creation of the JotForm to track referrals and outcomes.

-The Board will identify a review team and implement the review of proposals for the local adult education competition based on Agency guidance.
+The Board will identify a review team and implement a review of proposals for the local adult education competition based on Agency guidance.

-An identification of the entity responsible for the disbursal of grant funds described in WIOA $\int 107(d)(12)(B)(i)(III)$ , as determined by the CEOs or the governor under WIOA $\int 107(d)(12)(B)(i)$ .
-A description of the competitive process that will be used to award the sub-grants and contracts for WIOA Title I activities.
+An identification of the entity responsible for the disbursal of grant funds described in WIOA $\int 107(d)(12)(B)(i)(III)$, as determined by the CEOs or the governor under WIOA $\int 107(d)(12)(B)(i)A$ description of the competitive process that will be used to award the sub-grants and contracts for WIOA Title I activities.